 StrengthThe benefits of strength training for young female athletesStrength training is sometimes an uncomfortable concept for many junior female athletes who are often unaware of the benefits or are unsure how to begin.
-A possible solution is a six-month general preparation programme (GPP).
+A possible solution is a six-month preparation programme (GPP).

 Circuit 2